 As important as it is to eat soft food during this diet, it’s equally critical to avoid certain foods.
 These are foods that are high in fiber content or difficult for your body to digest.

 Examples of what to avoid include:

 - whole-wheat and whole-grain breads

 - raw vegetables, especially broccoli, cauliflower, and carrots

 - beans and nuts, including peanuts

 - high-fiber and fiber-enriched cereals

 A soft foods diet might feel restrictive at first.
-But there are a surprising amount of creative and classic recipes that you can enjoy while your body needs soft foods.
-Some include:
+But there are a surprising number of creative and classic recipes that you can enjoy while your body needs soft foods.
+Here are a few:

 - green goddess smoothie

 A soft diet is a temporary way to give your digestive system a rest.